CosmWasm/cosmwasm.github.io/docs/core/migrating.md

   ```

 - The `attr` function now accepts arguments that implement `Into<String>` rather
   than `ToString`.
-This means that "stringly" types like `&str` are still
+This means that "string" types like `&str` are still
   accepted, but others (like numbers or booleans) have to be explicitly
   converted to strings; you can use the `to_string` method (from the
   `std::string::ToString` trait) for that.